shanedenecke/pcm-dash/README.md

 # pcm-dash
-Dashboard written in the dash framework for philly clean machine
+This repo contains a dashboard written in the dash framework (python) for the Philly Clean Machine